-From the All charts page you can add multiple charts to a dashboard by selecting the checkbox next to the charts and clicking the Add to Dashboard button.
+From the Charts page, you can add multiple charts to a dashboard by selecting the checkbox next to the charts and clicking the Add to Dashboard button.

-Note: If a selected chart already belongs on a dashboard, it will not be added to that dashboard again.
+Note: If a selected chart already belongs on a dashboard, it won’t be added to that dashboard again.
 Only selected charts that don’t already belong on the dashboard will be added.

 Once you have several charts in a dashboard, you can drag the chart cards to rearrange them to your liking.

-Dashboard queries are cached for 24 hours from the time the dashboard was last visited.
+Dashboard charts are cached for 24 hours from the time the dashboard was last visited.
 If you need up-to-date data, you can always click the Refresh button in the dashboard toolbar.

-Within a dashboard, you can click the chart title to be taken to the corresponding chart and analysis module.
+Within a dashboard, you can click the chart title to be taken to the corresponding chart.

 Filtering Dashboard Results